Social Justice and Community Partnerships

 Over 60% of Marlborough students voluntarily dedicate their time in support of their communities.
-Learn more about a few of them below.
+Learn more about a few of them and the types of projects available to our students below.

 Violets’ Giving Circle (VGC) is a student-initiated, donor advised philanthropic organization committed to furthering the educational opportunities of underprivileged women and girls in the Los Angeles area.